swoole/swoole-docs/modules/swoole-async-io/introduction.md

 The difference between this method and `swoole_async_writefile` is that the former writes file by fragment and uses less memory.

 - `$offset` The method uses the `$offset` parameter to decide the postion to write file.
-            If the `$offset` is setted to `-1`, it stands for that it appends content to the end of file.
+            If the `$offset` is set to `-1`, it stands for that it appends content to the end of file.
-            If the aio mode setted by `swoole_async_set` is `SWOOLE_AIO_BASE`, the method can't support append content to the end of file and must set the value of `$content` and `$offset` to integer multiples of 512.
+            If the aio mode set by `swoole_async_set` is `SWOOLE_AIO_BASE`, the method can't support append content to the end of file and must set the value of `$content` and `$offset` to integer multiples of 512.
 Otherwise the call of this method will fail and set the error code to `EINVAL`.

 ### swoole_async_dns_lookup(string $host, mixed $callback)

 Async DNS lookup.
 The call of this method is non-blocking.

 - If the operation of DNS lookup finished, the callback registered is called automatically.